 You can’t watch this movie just once.
 You’ll need to see it a few times to get everything.
-Wired was doing a LOT of constructive criticism during the marketing campaign for the movie.
+Wired was making a LOT of constructive criticism during the marketing campaign for the movie.

 I had a problem with that because, to me, that era continues to inform current events.
-Being a student of history and doing a paper on the effect of visual media on the Vietnam War, seeing this movie sort of reinforced that for me.
+I was being a student of history and doing a paper on the effect of visual media on the Vietnam War; seeing this movie reinforced that for me.

 What I like about the Watchmen is that they’re not “superheroes.”
-At least not in the sense that we know them, like leaping tall buildings, and running faster than a speeding train.
+At least not in the sense that we know them, like leaping tall buildings and running faster than a speeding train.
 They’re humans who fight crime with masks on.

 I thought there was a lot to think about that the only one with powers is Dr. Manhattan, and he lost his humanity.

 The death of the Comedian (Jeffrey Dean Morgan) is the inciting event for the audience to meet the team and get into their world.
-We see his death play out, and the bulk of the Comedian’s role is told in flashbacks.
+We see his death play out, and the bulk of the Comedian’s role is in flashbacks.

 The attempted rape of Silk Spectre I (Carla Gugino) was disturbing.
-It’s always the woman’s fault if she wears sexy clothing.
+But, of course, it’s always the woman’s fault if she wears sexy clothing.
 I hardly ever turn away from the movie screen, but during that scene, I had to.

 Silk Spectre II – her daughter Lori, played by Malin Akerman – seemed like such a bubblehead.
 She breaks up with her boyfriend Dr. Manhattan (Billy Crudup), goes straight to Nite Owl’s home (Patrick Wilson), and later on, they get it on.

 You just broke up with your boyfriend, so you go to your best guy friend to get a piece?
 That sex scene seemed out of place.
 If it’s in the source material, I’ll let it go.
 But damn.
-Keep your legs together girl!
+Keep your legs together, girl!
 Another thing, her hair didn’t scream of the 80s at all.

-Case in point: Robert Palmer’s “Addicted to Love” video being played on Ozymandias’ TV screens at the end.
-The movie takes place in 1985.
+Case in point: Ozymandias’ TV screens play Robert Palmer’s “Addicted to Love” video during the final scenes.
+The movie took place in 1985.
 That didn’t come until 1987.
-Anachronisms run abound in the soundtrack.
+As a result, anachronisms abound in the soundtrack.
 If you’re okay with an 80s vibe to your soundtrack, then fine, this probably won’t bother you in the least bit.
 But it did to me.